eyssette/2024/print/DNL/term-body-sport-questions.md

 33. Does the idea of a sporting record only make sense in relation to oneself?
 34. Is pain normal in sport?
 35. Is sport for everybody?
+36. Is there too much technology in sport?
+37. Does sport discriminate against transsexual and transgender athletes?
+38. Is sport a moral educator?
+39. Is it wrong to be patriotic in sport?
+40. What is the value of sport?